 When I am stressed, I have to organize something.
 It used to be my kid’s schedule or the life of a friend—anyone or anything that felt out of control and could use an intervention.
-Now I organize a drawer, a closet or my giant purse.
-No people—just things.
-I am immediately satisfied when I complete a project.
-I have applied my energy to something that actually needs my attention—and I swear I hear a tiny “thank you” gets whispered back in return.
+I really liked fixing YOU.
+I’ve become more wise and now I organize a drawer, a closet or my giant purse.
+No more people—just things.
+I’m immediately satisfied when I complete a project.
+I have applied my energy to something that actually needs my attention!!!!!! ……and I swear I hear a tiny “thank you” whispered back in return.

-- A pause will quiet my senses and recalibrate my emotional state.
+2. A pause will quiet my senses and re-calibrate my emotional state.

 Learning to pause has positively impacted other areas of my life.

 I have more patience (stop laughing, I started with zero).
 More is still more than zero!

 I feel like it is OK to say NO. Saying YES all the time is exhausting.